-Teachers need to be committed to guide young children in ways which challenge their search for realism about the world, which encourage their awareness of the interdependence of the world's peoples, and which give them confidence and hope in a fast-changing society.
-Teachers must become proficient in teaching young children the intellectual, social, study, and group work skills necessary for making decisions and solving problems.
-To this end, we will focus on:
+Teachers need to be committed to guide children in ways which challenge their search for how their community works. from relationships in the family, to social and economics relationships with neighbors, the broader community, the state and the nation.
+Teachers must become proficient in teaching children the intellectual, social, study, and group work skills necessary for civic engagement and economic decision-making.
+To this end we will focus on: